 Dangers of Percocet Addiction

 Like any addiction, Percocet addiction ruins lives and devastates the loved ones of the addict as they watch their loved one engage in unfathomable behaviors, and experience negative consequences repeatedly, without any foreseeable end.
 The problem with drug addiction is that it is a progressive and fatal disease, meaning without treatment, dependence will continue to get worse until the addict dies.
 Unfortunately, until an addict gets help for his or her addiction, it only gets worse, and as such, the consequences of addiction become more extreme.

 - Theft to obtain money for more Percocet

 - Forgery and fraud to get money for more Percocet

-- Sexual favors and prostitution to support addiction
+- Sexual favors and prostitution to support their addiction

 - Pawning or selling cherished possessions and family heirlooms for cash

 - Willingness to separate from family and friends to maintain addiction